Posterior asymptotics of nonparametric location-scale mixtures for multivariate density estimation: Posterior convergence rates

-A more fundamental reason why this strategy is not suitable for the derivation of convergence rates is that steps (ii) and (iii) rely on the assumption of exponential tail of $f_0$ whereas location-scale mixtures are designed to approximate densities with heavier tails.
-As observed by \citet{maugis:2012}, location-scale mixtures provide a larger model, so one should obtain adaptation on a much larger class than Holder-smoothness with exponential tails.
-This should also emerge through posterior convergence rates which are slower still adaptive to the minimax rate of a suitably defined class of densities with heavy tails.
+We discuss next how minimax rates for density estimation depend on the tail.
 It is well known that smoothness alone is not sufficient in order to guarantee consistency of density estimators in the $L_1$-norm.
 In fact, there is a vast literature on minimax and adaptive minimax density estimation with $L_p$ norm which indicates the existence of a tail zone, i.e. a range of values of $p$, for which the minimax rate depends on $p$ and deteriorates to $1$ as $p$ decreases to $1$.
-Such phenomenon does not appear in density estimation on a compact space, see \citet{golden:lepski:2013} for an up to date literature review. \citet{golden:lepski:2013} have also determined a tail dominance condition which illustrates how the tail zone shrinks to an empty set according to the tails of the density.
+Such phenomenon does not appear in density estimation on a compact domain, see \citet{Gol:Lep:14} for an up to date literature review. \citet{Gol:Lep:14} have also determined a tail dominance condition which illustrates how the tail zone shrinks to an empty set according to the tails of the density.
 The result which is relevant to our study is about the minmax rate under $L_1$-norm for $\beta$-Holder classes of densities which is, up to $\log n$ factors, given by

 where $\theta$ is a positive parameter in $(0,1]$ which determines the heaviness of the tails.
-See Remark 4.3 in \citet{golden:lepski:2013}.
-The fastest rate $n^{-2\beta/(2\beta+d)}$ is recovered for $\theta < \beta/(2\beta+d)$ (light tail), while for $\theta \geq \beta/(2\beta+d)$ (heavy tail) a wide range of slower minimax rates is obtained.
+See Remark 4.3 in \citet{Gol:Lep:14}.
+The fastest rate $n^{-\beta/(2\beta+d)}$ is recovered for $\theta < \beta/(2\beta+d)$ (light tail), while for $\theta \geq \beta/(2\beta+d)$ (heavy tail) a wide range of slower minimax rates is obtained.
 See Theorem 13 of \citet{devroye:gyorfi:1985} for a closely related result in the light tail case.
-Clearly the exponential tail assumption corresponds to small value of $\theta$ and this explain why in \citet{shen:etal:2012} the usual $n^{-\beta/(2\beta+d)}$ rate is achieved.
-However, as already observed, the problem of deriving posterior convergence rate for location-scale mixtures should be addressed in the heavy tail case.
+Clearly the exponential tail assumption \eqref{eq:8} corresponds to small value of $\theta$ and this explain why in \citet{shen:etal:2012} the usual $n^{-\beta/(2\beta+d)}$ rate is achieved.